 Can you treat fluorosis while wearing braces?
 Wait until your daughter completes orthodontic treatment.
 A cosmetic dentist will want to see how the teeth have erupted.
 It may be best to use dental bonding or another treatment before porcelain veneers.

-Although there is no minimum age for porcelain veneers, teeth bleaching, or dental bonding, it takes an experienced cosmetic dentist to determine which treatment is best depending on tooth eruption and development.
+Although there is no minimum age for porcelain veneers, teeth bleaching, or dental bonding, an experienced cosmetic dentist must determine which treatment is best depending on tooth eruption and development.
 A cosmetic dentist who treats children will also consider how your daughter feels about the stains and which treatment will achieve results that make her confident about her smile.